Big Questions

 I believe this is a mistake.
 We now need better narratives of the future, of our humanity, and our planet, and I’d like to shape these stories.

-However, I also believe that we need a different cultural, mental, and indeed spiritual lens to answer these questions as well.
+I believe that we need a different cultural, mental, and indeed spiritual lens to answer these questions as well.